Soni-Yada/Indian_Retail_Sales/README.md

 Dashboard Development (Power BI)

- - -Designed KPI cards using DAX functions to calculate and display Total Sales and Total Profit for quick evaluation.
+ - Designed KPI cards using DAX functions to calculate and display Total Sales and Total Profit for quick evaluation.

  - Visualized top and bottom selling categories using charts for clear comparative analysis.